 These assessments tell us how well a child is attaining according to age related expectations.
 If a child is attaining below their age-related expectation in any area, then their teacher will adapt their teaching and the tasks to match the level at which the child is performing.
 Children's progress will then be monitored by the class teacher.
 Most children will make progress if the work provided by their teacher is matched to their needs and they receive some extra support from their teacher or teaching assistant.
 This is called quality first teaching.
 Some children also have the opportunity to access a small group catch-up intervention programme for a few weeks.
+This would be wave 1 support.

-If a child is not making progress then the teacher will consult Mrs Levesley, the school's SEND coordinator (SENDCo).
-The SENDCo may advise the teacher to carry out some further assessments, such as a reading test, or suggest wave 1 strategies to support.
-We use a Graduated Response document to record these strategies.
-We implement an assess, plan, do, review model.
-If further support is needed after a planned intervention is delivered, assessed and reviewed, the SENDCo may advise using a SEND specific assessment programme such as SNAP or seeking advice from specialist professionals, such as our Specialist Inclusion Team teacher or the Speech and Language Service.
+If a child is not making progress then the teacher will consult Mrs Levesley, the school's SEND co-ordinator (SENDCo).
+We use a Graduated Response document to record the strategies we have tried within wave 1.
+We then implement an assess, plan, do, review model, where more specific interventions might be delivered, assessed and reviewed.
+If further support is needed, we would then use a SEND specific assessment programme such as SNAP or seek informal advice from specialist professionals, such as our Specialist Inclusion Team teacher or the Speech and Language Service.
 We would then move onto Wave 2 of the graduated response and put more specialised plans in place to meet the needs of the child, again following the assess, plan, do, review cycle.
 Wave 3, which tends to be very individualised and bespoke interventions, may follow where a child's needs are more complex or where progress is not improving, following support at Wave 2.
+We have a Wave 3 plan Pre EHCP plan, which is a much more detailed plan covering a range of needs, which is put in place first.
 For a few pupils, an Education, Health and Care Needs Assessment will be appropriate.
 This is a statutory process which involves parents and all other professionals involved with the child.
+When a child is awarded an EHCP, they transfer onto a Wave 3 Post EHCP plan.